Photography mdavid.com.au

 showing the amount of a scene cropped by an APS-C sensor

-So, why doesn’t everyone use a full frame sensor then?
+So, why doesn’t everyone use a full frame sensor?

 background distraction reduced by blurring